southkorea/southkorea-maps/README.md

 ### Data
 The following data are available.<br>
 Numbers are data sizes in Megabytes in the following order: Country border, Provinces, Municipalities, Submunicipalities.
+Numbers in parentheses are simplified versions of each format.

 <table>
 <thead>